eaindome/Blogging-Platform-API/README.md

 ### Contributing
 If you'd like to contribute to this project, please fork the repository, create a new branch, and submit a pull request with your changes.
 Make sure to write tests for any new features or changes.

+### License
+This project is licensed under the MIT License.
+See the *LICENSE* file for more details.